 Describe the situation or context, the task or problem you faced, the action you took to solve the problem and the result.

 Plan your time - writing an effective application can take days, so give yourself time and do not leave submission until the deadline.
-Some firms have been known to close vacancies early if they receive a large number of applications.
+Some recruiters have been known to close vacancies early if they receive a large number of applications.
 Technical glitches can also happen so make sure you submit your application early.

 Save a copy of the completed form so that you can refresh your memory before your interview.